Soaringxmc/website/content/project/large-eddy-simulation-of-iced-wing-flows/index.md

 ---
-title: Large-Eddy Simulation of Iced Wing Flows
+title: Hybrid RANS-LES Simulation of Iced Wing Flows
 date: 2016-06-01T09:59:23.709Z
 summary: High-fidelity simulations are conducted to accrurately predict the aerodynamics around iced wings and to reveal the dominant flow mechnisms in